 Day 40.
 Sesriem Area to Fish River Canyon Highlights.
 Fish River Canyon, Namibia.Travelling further south through the arid desert we make our way to the second largest canyon in the world - the Fish River Canyon.

 Day 41.
 Fish River Canyon to Orange River, South Africa Highlights.
-Orange (Gariep) River, South Africa.Driving further on through the Mars-like landscapes we make our way south to the border of South Africa and the Orange River.
+Orange (Gariep) River, Namibia.Driving further on through the Mars-like landscapes we make our way to the Orange River and our camp on the banks of the river where we'll have the opportunity to enjoy an optional canoe trip this afternoon to further explore the diverse landscapes and unusual scenery of the Richtersveld.

 Day 42.
 Orange River to Cederberg Area Highlights.
-Cederberg, South Africa.We cross the arid northern Cape and make our way through to the Cederberg area where our last night 'on the road' is spent.
+Cederberg, South Africa.We cross the border to South Africa and travel the arid northern Cape to the Cederberg area where our last night 'on the road' is spent.

 Day 43.
 Cederberg Area to Cape Town Highlights.
 Cape Town, South Africa.Our final journey takes us into the Western Cape and to South Africa's mother city - Cape Town where this magical journey ends.